gfortran(1) — Linux manual page

 useful for debugging the GNU Fortran compiler itself.
 The

-releases.
-This option may also generate internal compiler
+This option may also generate internal compiler errors for

 -fdump-parse-tree